Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 980M is much (about 131%) better at FSAA than the Radeon HD 6870, and also will be able to handle higher resolutions without losing too much performance. (explain)
+The GeForce GTX 980M will be quite a bit (approximately 131%) faster with regards to FSAA than the Radeon HD 6870, and also capable of handling higher resolutions without slowing down too much. (explain)

 GeForce GTX 980M 66432 Mpixels/sec